jsoxford/hack/index.md

 ## Hack Guides

-You can work on whatever you want!
+You can work on whatever you want.
 Though if you're stuck for ideas, or want help trying something new, you might be able to team up with a super-wonderful **Hack Guide**.

 A **Hack Guide** will provide you with everything you need to get started with a project, and they'll also be on hand to give you help/tips along the way.
 (Also, they're doing this because they're awesome - so be sure to throw some high-fives their way.)